-The Google Wallet API uses the concept of an object to digitally represent a single user's physical event tickets.
+The Google Wallet API uses the concept of an object to digitally represent a single user's physical offers.
 The API uses the concept of a class to allow management of data common across all users.
 To cover specific use cases, each vertical has its own respective object and class.

-To make it easier to implement changes that need to apply to all event tickets, every object references a class.
+To make it easier to implement changes that need to apply to all offers, every object references a class.

 A class contains common data across objects.
 For example,

 OfferObject stores an individual's

 The class and object relationship might be one-to-one, but a class can be referenced by many